 FEEDTROUGH is a persistence technique for two software implants, BANANAGLEE and ZESTYLEAK, used against Juniper Netscreen firewalls.
 GOURMETTROUGH and SOUFFLETROUGH are used against other Juniper firewalls including the SSG 300 and SSG 500.
 JETPLOW is a similar product for Cisco PIX and ASA firewalls, HALLUXWATER is for Huawei Eudemon firewalls.

 HOWLERMONKEY variants are RF transceivers to exfiltrate data from air-gapped systems.
-Other ANT products are miniturized digital cores packaged in multi-chip-modules, basically miniturized computers running full operating systems like the Raspberry Pi but concealed beneath a chip on the motherboard.
+Other ANT products are miniaturized digital cores packaged in multi-chip-modules, basically miniaturized computers running full operating systems like the Raspberry Pi but concealed beneath a chip on the motherboard.

 badBIOS — Real or Not?